 After Guanacaste, the beaches of Costa Rica’s central Pacific coast are the country’s most popular.
-Options here range from the surfer and snowbird hangout of Jacó, to the ecotourist mecca of Manuel Antonio, to remote and largely undeveloped Dominical and Uvita, with their jungle-clad hillsides and rainforest waterfalls.
+Options here range from the surfer and snowbird hangout of Jacó, to the ecotourist mecca of Manuel Antonio, to remote and the just starting to be developed regions of Dominical and Uvita, with their jungle-clad hillsides and rainforest waterfalls.
 With a dependable highway connecting San José to the coast, and improvements along the Costanera Sur highway heading south, this region has gotten even easier to visit.

 Jacó and Playa Herradura are the closest major beach destinations to San José.
 They have historically been the first choice for young surfers and city-dwelling Costa Ricans.
 Just north of Playa Herradura sits Carara National Park ★★, one of the few places in Costa Rica where you can see the disappearing dry forest join the damp, humid forests that extend south down the coast.
 It’s also a place to see scarlet macaws in the wild.

 Just a little farther south, Manuel Antonio is one of the country’s foremost ecotourist destinations, with a host of hotel and lodging options and an easily accessible national park that combines the exuberant lushness of a lowland tropical rainforest with several gorgeous beaches.
 Manuel Antonio National Park ★★ is home to all four of Costa Rica’s monkey species, as well as a wealth of other easily viewed flora and fauna.
 This is one of the country’s most visited destinations, and for good reason.
 The wildlife is fabulous and surprisingly easy to spot, plus there is a wide range of tour and activity options open to all styles and ages of travelers.